-Boaz was known as an individualist who did not follow the crowd.
-He immersed himself in everything that he undertook and stuck to his truth.
-He volunteered to serve in an elite paratrooper unit and in 1988, at the age of 18, was the first victim of the first intifada who was killed in action when his unit was involved in a dangerous mission in Jericho.
+The Rotenberg Institute for Jewish Psychology is named in memory of Professor Rotenberg’s son Boaz Yisrael who fell in the line ofactive duty in the Israel Defense Forces.
+He volunteered to serve in an elite paratrooper unit, and in 1988, at the age of 18, Boaz was the first victim of the first intifada to be killed in action when his unit was in Jericho.